 - 1. Secure the cable-support bar to the back end of the side brackets using two of the included screws. - 2.
-Slide the user station or KVM switch between the side brackets, with its rear panel facing the cable-support bar, until its front panel is flush with the "ears" of the side brackets. - 3.
-Secure the user station or switch to the side brackets using the remaining included screws (three on each side). - Mount the entire assembly in your rack and secure the side brackets' ears to the rack's front rails with your own screws, bolts, cage nuts, and so on. - 5.
-When connecting cables to the rear panel of the user station or switch, drape them over the cable-support bar.
+Slide the Paragon II between the side brackets, with its rear panel facing the cable-support bar, until its front panel is flush with the "ears" of the side brackets. - 3.
+Secure the Paragon II to the side brackets using the remaining included screws (three on each side). - Mount the entire assembly in your rack, and secure the side brackets' ears to the rack's front rails with your own screws, bolts, cage nuts, and so on.

+5. When connecting cables to the rear panel of the Paragon II, drape them over the cable-support bar.